-- Preferred Payment Method The State PCard is the preferred payment method whenever feasible. - Supplier Benefits All State suppliers are encouraged to accept PCards.
-See Supplier Benefits or contact the State PCard Team at Pcard@iowa.gov for more information. - PCard Terms of Acceptance Suppliers who accept PCard payments must adhere to Payment Card Industry Data Security Standard (PCI DSS) and PCard Terms of Acceptance as specified in applicable State contracts. - Sales Tax Exemption Purchases of goods and services by Agencies are sales tax exempt.
-(See Tax Exempt Status) - PCard-Accepting Vendors The State PCard management team compiles a PCard-Accepting Vendor List to help Cardholders and Agencies identify MA and non-contract suppliers who accept PCards.
+- Preferred Payment Method- The State PCard is the preferred payment method whenever feasible. - Supplier Benefits- All State suppliers are encouraged to accept PCards.
+Contact the State PCard team at pcard@iowa.gov for more information. - PCard Terms of Acceptance-Suppliers who accept PCard payments must adhere to Payment Card Industry Data Security Standard (PCI DSS) and PCard Terms of Acceptance as specified in applicable State Contracts. - Sales Tax Exemption- Purchases of goods and services by Agencies are sales tax - PCard Accepting Vendors- The State PCard management team compiles a PCard-Accepting Vendor List to help Cardholders and Agencies identify MA and non-contract suppliers who accept PCards.